mpron/mpron.github.io/_posts/2014-01-08-source-code-tv-film.md

 ---
 layout: post
-title: "Source Code in TV and Films4"
+title: "Source Code in TV and Films"
 description: "My picks for dev tools and technologies that I think are going to be big in 2014."
 tags: [Humor, Code]
 comments: true